HeroesToolChest/HeroesDataParser/README.md

 ***

 ### Multi-mods directory
-You can have multiple mods directories with the suffix `_<build number>` in the same directory.
-If you select the parent directory as the storage path, the highest build number suffix diretory will be parsed.
+There can be multiple mods directories with the suffix `_<build number>` in the same directory.
+If the selected parent directory is the storage path, the highest build number suffix diretory will be parsed.

 For example, with this directory:
 ```